SASLabStevens/TelloSwarm/README.md

   A multi-threaded API for formation control and video streaming from multiple [Tello EDU](https://www.ryzerobotics.com/tello-edu) drones over a wireless network (WLAN).

+  See the [ICUAS_2025](https://github.com/SASLabStevens/TelloSwarm/tree/ICUAS_2025) branch for the code used in [Bahrami and Jafarnejadsani, IEEE ICUAS 2025](https://ieeexplore.ieee.org/abstract/document/11007832).

 - **June 2022** | *TelloSwarm*:

   An API for formation control of multiple *standard* [Tello](https://www.ryzerobotics.com/tello) drones over a wireless network (WLAN).